yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Thanks Strider for starting the page off & thank you nbd + all the openwrt guys for making this work - Z3r0 (not the guy called z3r0 on IRC don't pester him!) + Thanks Mr. Chandler for the formatting.

-Kamikaze builds 5174, 5495, 5636 & 6193 work on the DSL-502T AU & AT
+Kamikaze builds 5174, 5495, 5636, 6193, 6250 work on the DSL-502T AU & AT

-6193 has a slight bug with passwd not being saved, please read for a fix: [http://forum.openwrt.org/viewtopic.php?pid=41501This http://forum.openwrt.org/viewtopic.php?pid=41501]
+6193 & 6250 have a slight bug with passwd not being saved, please read for a fix: [http://forum.openwrt.org/viewtopic.php?pid=41501This http://forum.openwrt.org/viewtopic.php?pid=41501]

 This is a bit of a mess maybe someone can edit this properly and give it some nice formatting thanks! :)

 == Specifications ==
-ADSL modem with ADSL2 support to 8Mbit/s+, it has port 1 LAN port
+*ADSL modem with ADSL2/2+ support to 24Mbit/s+, it has port 1 LAN port

 Flash chip: 4MBytes - Samsung K8D3216UBC a 32Mbit NOR-type Flash Memory organized as 4M x 8

 SDRAM: 16Mbytes - Nanya NT5SV8M16DS-6K

-CPU: TNETD7300GDU Texas Instruments AR7 MIPS based ''' '''
+CPU: TNETD7300GDU Texas Instruments AR7 MIPS based*see Enabling ADSL section for more info''' '''

 == How to get OpenWRT onto the router: ==
 '''Preamble '''